xyzz/openmw-android/readme.txt

 ===============
 === Preparation of building environment ===
 Before you start building OpenMW on Android you have to do few steps of preparation:
-# Download Crystax NDK from [https://www.crystax.net/android/ndk.php]
+# Download google ndk from https://developer.android.com/tools/sdk/ndk/index.html
-You can use only crystax ndk for building openmw !
+Openmw build without errors only on gcc 4.6
 # Download and install [http://developer.android.com/sdk/index.html Google Android SDK]
 # Download [https://github.com/taka-no-me/android-cmake Cmake for Android] (it will be used for OpenMW and its dependencies compilation)
 # Java